hamstergene/hamstergene.github.io/macapps/ticket-renewer.md

 comments: false
 ---

+> Consider this app **deprecated**. macOS 26.x Tahoe now includes Apple-made Kerberos SSO funtionality that can do the same thing without relying on third-party apps.
+If your company's IT is still not using that, point them out.

 A Mac app that will automatically renew your Kerberos tickets.

-> Consider this app deprecated. macOS 26.x Tahoe now includes Apple-made Kerberos SSO funtionality that can do the same thing without relying on third-party apps.
-If your company's IT is still not using that, point them out.

 [![Download Kerberos Ticket Autorenewal on Mac App Store](/img/macapps/mac-app-store-badge.svg)](https://itunes.apple.com/app/id1246781916)